 Under the CMIUTA, a finding that the person committed the offence constitutes a qualified finding of guilt only.

 In the Magistrates’ Court, if a person is found not guilty because of mental impairment, they must be discharged by the court.
-Therefore, a mental impairment defence ought to be thoroughly explored, and clients advised of its benefits.

-However, there is a risk that the Office of Public Prosecutions (OPP) will try to get the matter heard in a higher court, where conditions can be placed on an order or a custodial or non-custodial supervision order can be made.
+However, there is a risk that the Office of Public Prosecutions will try to get the matter heard in a higher court, where conditions can be placed on an order, or a custodial or non-custodial supervision order can be made.
 This is a serious risk, and there are important legal factors that must be considered in raising this defence in the higher courts.

-As noted, if there is a connection between the doing of the act for which the person is charged and their mental impairment, then they may be eligible for a defence of mental impairment (s 20 CMIUTA).
+Where there is a connection between the doing of the act for which the person is charged and their mental impairment, then they may be eligible for a defence of mental impairment (s 20 CMIUTA).
 If this defence is established, that person must be found not guilty because of mental impairment.

 A defence of mental impairment requires the client’s instructions, and evidence from the treating practitioner, that at the time of the offence, the person was experiencing a mental impairment that had the effect that: